64kramsystem/saveriomiroddi.github.io/_posts/2019-09-07-Processing-key-values-tuples-in-text-files-with-perl.md

   - [Adding a line to an input, after a match](/Processing-key-values-tuples-in-text-files-with-perl#adding-a-line-to-an-input-after-a-match)
 - [The final commands](/Processing-key-values-tuples-in-text-files-with-perl#the-final-commands)
 - [Conclusion](/Processing-key-values-tuples-in-text-files-with-perl#conclusion)

+## Update

+A colleague of mine found out that a simpler procedure is to use `apt-cache policy <package_name>`, followed by `apt-cache`.

+Although that's a preferable solution, the subject of this article is investigating Perl's capabilities, so I've left the article unchanged.

 ## A high level overview of how to enable unattended upgrades for a PPA